shorebirdtech/docs/docs/faq.md

 ## When do updates happen?

-Shorebird updater is currently hard-coded to run on app startup.
+The Shorebird updater is currently hard-coded to run on app startup.
 It runs on a background thread and does not block the UI thread.
 Any updates will be installed while the user is using the app and will be applied the next time the app is restarted.